Please see my full disclosure policy here for more information.

 The debate over whether fixed time dining or anytime dining are better is a continual debate on cruise forums.
-One quickly finds out that most people are firmly on one side or the other when it comes to this most important cruise ship dining choice.
+One quickly finds out that most people are firmly on one side or the other when it comes to the cruise ship dining choice.

 Fixed Time Dining: